auravila/DataScience-Project2/README.md

 I can also conclude by looking at the metrics that both runs generated similar results regarding classification metrics.

 How to Improve the project in the future?

-I found the project very comprehensive and don't think it needs further refinement nevertheless what I found difficult was to to run the labs. this did not help me at all and I had to go back and forth with the resouces slides to crosscheck if I was in the right track.
+I would like to implement the following two approaches to validate the model's results

+1- I will run the model with less variables and features to see if I can obtain the same accuracy and reduce the this of over-fitting.
+2- Use more data will also help with over-fitting and more difficult to the model to memorize patterns.